-Although the above methods enjoy their own advantages, each is limited by its respective drawbacks.
-These limitations include, for example, the time-consuming nature of supervised learning, the fact that labeled data is not readily available, the incompleteness of unsupervised learning (the dynamic features of the data cannot be fully identified, or more data samples are required), these factors are undoubtedly very important.
-In view of this, transfer learning (TL) \cite{pan2009survey,weiss2016survey}, a (semi-supervised) method (part of the data is labeled) mixing both labeled and unlabeled data, has been proposed in phase transition studies \cite{ch2017machine,malo2019applications}.
-By the idea of translating unlabeled data in target domain into labeled data in source domain, TL can not only obtain the critical exponent of the phase transition model through data collapse as supervised learning does, but also extract the feature representation from the original data as unsupervised learning does.
+Although the above methods possess their own advantages, each has its limitations, which include, for example, the time-consuming nature of supervised learning, for the fact that labeled data is not readily available; the incompleteness of unsupervised learning (the dynamic features of the data cannot be fully identified, or more data samples are required), these factors are undoubtedly very important.
+In view of this, transfer learning (TL) \cite{pan2009survey,weiss2016survey}, a (semi-supervised) method (part of the data is labeled) mixing both labeled and unlabeled data, has been proposed to study the phase transition \cite{ch2017machine,malo2019applications}.
+Inspired by the idea of translating unlabeled data in target domain into labeled data in source domain, TL can not only obtain the critical exponent of the phase transition model through data collapse as supervised learning does, but also extract the feature representation from the original data as unsupervised learning does.

-In this paper, a famous technique of TL, domain adversarial neural network (DANN) \cite{ajakan2014domain,ganin2016domain}, is introduced to tackle phase transition problem.
-DANN is a network approach based on domain adaptation method (DA), the idea of which is to ensure that the source domain (labeled data) and the target domain (usually no labels or only a small number of labels) share the same features, and improve the performance of the model in the target domain by training \cite{ben2006analysis,farahani2021brief}.
-More importantly, this property allows us to predict the critical point when it is unknown.
-DANN has been successfully demonstrated to detect phase transition and predict critical point of Bose-Hubbard model and the Su-Schrieffer-Heeger model with disorder, in the study of many-body localization problem \cite{huembeli2018identifying}.
-And, through the study of non-equilibrium and equilibrium phase transition models, such as direct percolation (DP) and two-dimensional site percolation \cite{shen2021transfer}, DANN is also considered to outperform traditional supervised learning as respects to the efficiency and accuracy.
+In this paper, a specific technique of TL, the Domain Adversarial Neural Network (DANN) \cite{ajakan2014domain,ganin2016domain}, is introduced to investigate phase transition.
+DANN is a network approach based on the domain adaptation method (DA), the idea of which is to ensure that the source domain (labeled data) and the target domain (usually no labels or only very few labels) share the same features, and improve the performance of the model in the target domain by training \cite{ben2006analysis,farahani2021brief}.
+More specifically, this property allows us to predict the critical point when it is unknown.
+DANN has been successfully applied to detect phase transition and predict critical point of Bose-Hubbard model and the Su-Schrieffer-Heeger model with disorder, and also analyze the many-body localization problem \cite{huembeli2018identifying}.
+Through the study of non-equilibrium and equilibrium phase transition models, such as direct percolation (DP) and two-dimensional site percolation \cite{shen2021transfer}, DANN is also shown to outperform the traditional supervised learning as respects to the efficiency and accuracy.